jatoran/shorts-tiktok-downloader/README.md

-# shorts-tiktok-downloader

-## YouTube Shorts and TikTok Video Downloader
+# YouTube Shorts and TikTok Video Downloader

 This Python script allows you to download YouTube Shorts and TikTok videos by providing a list of video links.
 It utilizes the `pytube` library for downloading YouTube Shorts and the `TikTokApi` library for downloading TikTok videos.